JurisProject/juris_whitepaper_public/framework.md

 # The Juris Framework

+### Dispute Triggers

+All disputes will be triggered manually, and the ability to trigger a dispute will be limited to a direct party to the contract, or other parties to which the ability has been delegated via the CDK at the time of contract creation.
+Dispute triggers will be accessible only to these parties through the CDK, and via the Juris Dashboard.
+The Juris Foundation, its agents, arbitrators, and Jurists are unable to trigger a dispute on behalf of another party.

+### Contract Lock

+The moment that a dispute is triggered the CDK code freezes smart contract processes.
+The contract code does not proceed forward.
+If the contract is a public contract, or a contract with a massive number of parties, and a previously agreed upon dispute threshold is reached; processes are frozen and additional parties are unable to access the contract until the disputes are resolved.

 ### Evidence, Arguments, and Discussion

 When a dispute is triggered, the triggering party will be required by the Juris platform to include itemized claims, their desired resolution, and their initial arguments for that resolution \(together, the "Formal Complaint."\) Additionally they will be able to provide any details or evidence regarding the case that may fall outside of the smart contract logs \("Supplementary Evidence."\) All of these details will be attached to the smart contract through the CDK, and will follow the case through the Juris system.